xkbcommon/libxkbcommon/doc/compatibility.md

 <td colspan="2">
 <details>
 <summary>✅ Full support</summary>
-libxkbcommon is the *reference* implementation of the keyboard keymap handling (parsing/serializing, state) for Wayland.
+xkbcommon is the *reference* implementation of the keyboard keymap handling (parsing/serializing, state) for Wayland.
 </details>
 </td>